-This rustic shiplap Christmas Card holder was SO easy to make and is perfect for adding some farmhouse style to your Christmas decor.
+This rustic shiplap DIY Christmas Card holder was SO easy to make and is perfect for adding some farmhouse style to your Christmas decor.

 Can you even believe it’s just 3 short weeks until Christmas??
 This time of the year certainly flies by.
 Get ready for the Christmas season with this DIY Christmas card holder!

 I remember being in college and feeling that it *should* be Christmas time.
 If I had to study for one more test my brain would explode.
 I needed that break.

 Now, the seasons all seem to jumble together.
 Wasn’t it just June?
 Wasn’t I just at the beach?
 There never is that break and it’s been hard to adjust to, even though I’ve been out of school for 6 years (pharmacy school is a 6 year program boooo).